r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 Again, this somewhat comes down to preferences, but I've been using [flake8](https://flake8.pycqa.org/en/latest/) for a while now and have come to grow fond of it.
 Especially, the fact you can add extensions to it pretty easily has motivated open-source developers to create [a ton](https://github.com/DmytroLitvinov/awesome-flake8-extensions) of them.
 I personally use [bugbear](https://github.com/PyCQA/flake8-bugbear), [import-order](https://github.com/PyCQA/flake8-import-order) (that I mentioned earlier), [quotes](https://github.com/zheller/flake8-quotes), [builtins](https://github.com/gforcada/flake8-builtins) and I've just discovered [use-fstring](https://github.com/MichaelKim0407/flake8-use-fstring) which I'll definitely be using from here on out 🤩

-To use all this, add the following to your configuration:
+To use all this, add the following to your VSCode configuration:

 ```json
 {